tthoma24/resume/README.md

 # PROFESSIONAL SUMMARY
 *   IT professional with more than 3 years of hands on and remote support experience in a demanding, fast-paced environment.
 *   Proven ability to provide excellent customer service, work collaboratively, and to learn and adapt to new technology quickly.
-*   Adept at troubleshooting issues on Mac, Windows, and Linux platforms
+*   Solid troubleshooting and problem-solving skills on a variety of platforms and software.
 *   Strong grasp of computer and server security

 # EXPERIENCE